1. Hire a freelance makeup artist London

 What type of makeup artist are you looking for?
 We run through some of the most common sectors and provide typical services and costs.

-The basics: When hiring a wedding or bridal makeup artist, ensure that you list the number of people who will be having their makeup done on the day and a rough idea of the look you'd like to achieve.
+The basics: When hiring a wedding or bridal makeup artist in London, ensure that you list the number of people who will be having their makeup done on the day and a rough idea of the look you'd like to achieve.
 It's a good idea to schedule a trial before you comment to the makeup artist so that you can see which look you're going to have on your big day and so you can meet your makeup artist.
 State whether you'd like your hair done too as many makeup artists offer both services, and if you have any skin allergies or makeup preferences.
 Ask yourself the following questions: Will the makeup artist have to stay for the entire day for touch ups?
 Do I need to feed the makeup artist?
 Do I need to arrange travel for the makeup artist?

 A makeup artist will normally send you a portfolio to look through that you can use as a guide when choosing the type of look you want.
 Feel free to send links of looks that you like to help the makeup artist provide you with the best look possible.